A Minimal Subset Approach for Informed Keyframe Sampling in Large-Scale SLAM: Introduction

+\IEEEPARstart{S}{imultaneous} Localization and Mapping (SLAM) in large-scale missions presents significant challenges, particularly in maintaining accuracy and efficiency as the environment grows over time.
+A key component of back-end SLAM is Pose Graph Optimization (PGO), which ensures consistent mapping by optimizing the global trajectory.

+However, this process relies heavily on Loop Closure Detection (LCD) to reduce accumulated drift.
+In large-scale environments it becomes computationally expensive, as vast numbers of candidate pairs must be identified, verified, and processed to establish pose graph connections.
+As the mission progresses, the number of loop closure candidates grows rapidly, leading to significant delays in processing times.
+Some datasets generate over 150,000 candidates, requiring four and a half hours to process, exceeding that of the mission time~\cite{Denniston2022LoopCP}.
+This complexity is further compounded by the computational intensity of data association and sequence matching during map optimization, where the processing time can range from seconds to several minutes, depending on the size of the data~\cite{stathoulopoulos2024frame}.
 Due to these computational challenges, many SLAM systems in large-scale environments have opted to either avoid or minimize loop closure detection to reduce the burden on limited computational resources.
-Some approaches, particularly in expansive environments, forego loop closures entirely, as the growing number of candidates becomes increasingly difficult to handle in real-time applications, as highlighted recently in~\cite{Kamak2024darpa_slam}.
+Some approaches, particularly in expansive environments, forego loop closures entirely, as the growing number of candidates becomes increasingly difficult to handle in real-time applications, as highlighted recently by Ebadi et al.~\cite{Kamak2024darpa_slam}.
 While loop closure detection is critical for correcting drift and ensuring map consistency, the computational complexity can overwhelm systems if not managed effectively, often leading to false positives that degrade the overall quality of the map~\cite{cadena2016slam}.